 The Center's Student Advisory Board (SAB) is a group of highly qualified, creative students committed to human rights advocacy.
 The SAB provides students interested in and committed to human rights the opportunity to participate in the planning and implementation of Center programming, to learn tangible skills beyond the classroom for effective advocacy and activism, and to attend special SAB-only events and receptions.

 SAB members meet weekly with Center leadership and participate in periodic skills development seminars that focus on topics like grant proposal writing, public speaking, social media, and more.
-The Board is a year-long February 2018 to February 2019 commitment that continues throughout the spring, summer and fall semesters.
+The Board is a year-long February 2019 to February 2020 commitment that continues throughout the spring, summer and fall semesters.

 Applications are due by 11:59 PM EST on Sunday, January 20, 2019.
 They should be emailed, along with a resume, to email@example.com with the subject “Student Advisory Board.”
 Applications and resumes may also be submitted in person to Program Coordinator, Stacy Fagan, at the Center’s office at Capital Hall, Suite C205.

 All applicants will be interviewed.
 Please note that interviews will take place on January 23-25,2019.
 Please visit the following website at your earliest convenience to sign up for an interview timeslot: https://doodle.com/poll/ncin95cbi6xb3by3.
 The sign up sheet is first-come, first-serve.